 With Snowflake OAuth, users are required to auth into Snowflake using their own user-specific Snowflake credentials, which generates an access token for each user.
 This allows for the enforcement of user-specific access controls to shared data connections.
-Because of this, you should only enable Snowflake OAuth for a given connection if each Hex user that will have access to any projects that use that connection has their own user account configured in Snowflake.
+Because of this, you should only enable Snowflake OAuth for a given connection if each Hex user who will have access to projects which use that connection has their own user account configured in Snowflake.

 If each Hex user does not have their own Snowflake credentials, an alternative to using OAuth would be to configure one or more Snowflake data connections to use either username & password or a key pair (both of which associate the data connection with a single Snowflake user).
 Then, share the data connections to whoever should have access to them.

 In order to configure Snowflake OAuth, a Snowflake Account Admin will need to set up the security integration in Snowflake.
 An Account Admin (i.e. a Snowflake user with the

 ACCOUNTADMINrole) must run the following SQL snippet in Snowflake and retrieve the generated